 Day 1 Frankfurt

 It only takes 11 minutes from the Airport local train station located below baggage claim in arrival Hall 1 of Frankfurt International Airport (FRA) to Frankfurt Central Station.
 The fare is covered by the “Frankfurt Card” which is already included in the price of the Romantic Road Coach tour package.
-Your hotel is located in short walking distance of Frankfurt Central Station.
-Although Frankfurt is not part of the Romantic Road, it still is an honorable location to start this Romantic Road Coach tour.
-Frankfurt is a very modern metropolis which nevertheless offers many historic sites such as the Romerberg (hill of the Romans) with its beautifully restored timber-framed houses, of course the Goethe Haus where the world famous poet once lived, the Paulskirche, symbol for democracy and freedom in Germany, “Alt-Sachsenhausen“, where in Schellgasse number 6 you will find Frankfurt’s oldest timber-framed house which was built around 1291, to name only a few of Frankfurt’s historic landmarks.
+Your hotel is located within a short walking distance of Frankfurt Central Station.
+Although Frankfurt is not part of the Romantic Road, it still is a perfect location to start this Romantic Road Coach tour.
+Frankfurt is a very modern metropolis that offers many historic sites.
+They include: the Romerberg (hill of the Romans) with its beautifully restored timber-framed houses; the Goethe Haus where the world famous poet once lived; the Paulskirche, symbol for democracy and freedom in Germany; and “Alt-Sachsenhausen“, where at Schellgasse number 6 you will find Frankfurt’s oldest timber-framed house, built around 1291.

 The Frankfurt museum riverbank is one of the most important locations for museums in Germany and Europe.
 The exhibition buildings are lined up on both sides of the Main riverbank, several famous museums are to be found in the city centre.
 Visit the “Stadel“, the German Museum of Architecture as well as the Museum of Applied Art or the “Schirn Kunsthalle” to name only a very few.
 Don’t miss out on Frankfurt’s “Zeil“, a huge pedestrian zone where shopping is the name of the game.
 So, if you arrive early enough in Frankfurt, visiting this interesting metropolis is certainly worthwhile.